-Create a simple, rustic farmhouse Pumpkin Banner perfect for Autumn using buffalo check burlap and a free template!
+Learn how to create a simple, rustic farmhouse pumpkin banner perfect for Autumn using buffalo check burlap and a free template!

 I found some orange felt, twine and tiny clothespins in my craft stash and threw this banner together.
 The twine goes so well with the burlap and was perfect for making cute little bows for each pumpkin.
 The tiny clothespins are perfect for banners because they allow you to move things around and are a quick and simple way to attach things.